Salted Challenge Response Authentication Mechanism: Motivation

-Alice then has an authentication of Bob, and Bob has authentication of Alice.
+Alice has been able to authenticate Bob, and Bob has authenticated Alice.
 Taken together, they have mutual authentication.
 DIGEST-MD5 already enabled mutual authentication, but it was often incorrectly implemented.

 When Mallory runs a man-in-the-middle attack and forges a CA signature, she could retrieve a hash of the password.
 But she couldn't impersonate Alice even for a single login session, as Alice included into her hash the encryption key of Mallory, resulting in a login-fail from Bob.
 To make a fully transparent attack, Mallory would need to know the password used by Alice, or the secret encryption key of Bob.

-Bob has heard of data breaches of server databases, and he decided that he doesn't want to store the passwords of his users in clear text.
-He has heard of the CRAM-MD5 and DIGEST-MD5 login schemes, but he knows, for offering these login schemes to his users, he would have to store weakly hashed, un-salted passwords.
-He doesn't like the idea, and therefore he chooses to demand the passwords in plain text.
+Bob has heard of data breaches of server databases, and decided that he doesn't want to store the passwords of his users in clear text.
+He has heard of the CRAM-MD5 and DIGEST-MD5 login schemes, but he knows that to offer these login schemes to his users, he would have to store weakly hashed, un-salted passwords.
+He doesn't like that idea, and therefore he chooses to demand the passwords in plain text.
 Then he can hash them with secure hashing schemes like bcrypt, scrypt or PBKDF2, and salt them as he wants.
-However, then Bob and Alice would still face the problems described above.
-To solve this problem, they use SCRAM, where Bob can store his password in a salted format, using PBKDF2.
+However Bob and Alice would then still face the problems described above.
+To solve this problem, they use SCRAM, where Bob can store the password in a salted format using PBKDF2.
 During login, Bob sends Alice his salt and the iteration count of the PBKDF2 algorithm, and then Alice uses these to calculate the hashed password that Bob has in his database.
-All further calculations in SCRAM base on this value which both know.
+All further calculations in SCRAM are based on this value which both participants know.

 Protocol overview

 Although all clients and servers have to support the SHA-1 hashing algorithm, SCRAM is, unlike CRAM-MD5 or DIGEST-MD5, independent from the underlying hash function.
-All hash functions defined by the IANA can be used instead.
+Any hash function defined by the IANA can be used instead.
 As mentioned in the Motivation section, SCRAM uses the PBKDF2 mechanism, which increases the strength against brute-force attacks, when a data leak has happened on the server.
 Let H be the selected hash function, given by the name of the algorithm advertised by the server and chosen by the client.
 'SCRAM-SHA-1' for instance, uses SHA-1 as hash function.